xMartin/php-introduction/12_all_of_it.md

 We now have covered most of the PHP language and the most important parts of its general ecosystem.

 There is of course still much to learn, though.
 We haven't talked about databases at all for example.
-But at the enf of this chapter you'll have all the tools and the vocabulary you need to learn about all the rest of the PHP world on your own.
+But at the end of this chapter you'll have all the tools and the vocabulary you need to learn about all the rest of the PHP world on your own.
 The purpose of this introduction was to get you familiar with PHP itself and the way modern PHP applications are built.
 We'll finish this off by building something again: a dynamic image gallery.

 Here's how it should work: